 print('\nThanks!')

-The integration with various WSGI application servers vary, however the principal of WSGI entry point is the same across those implementations.
+The integration with other WSGI application servers varies.
+However the principal of WSGI entry point is the same across those implementations.

-The presence of middleware in general is transparent to application and requires no special support.
-Middleware is usually characterized by playing the following roles within application:
+The presence of middleware, in general, is transparent to the application and requires no special support.
+Middleware is usually characterized by playing the following roles within an application:

 Middleware can be any callable of the following form: